ralna/GALAHAD/doc/C/rst-dir/lsrt_functions.rst

 		    \n
 		                   u := u + A v,
 		    \n and recall the function.
-The vectors :math:`u` and :math:`v` are available in the arrays u and v (below) respectively, and the result :math:`u` must overwrite the content of u.
+The vectors $u$ and $v$ are available in the arrays u and v (below) respectively, and the result $u$ must overwrite the content of u.
 No argument except u should be altered before recalling the function

+		  * **3**
-		  * 3. The user must perform the operation
+                    The user must perform the operation

 		    .. math::